prakashpandey16/prakash_celebal_final_project/README.md

-# ✅ Azure Delta Table Ingestion Project
+# ✅ Azure Delta Lake Ingestion Project

 This project demonstrates how to automate data ingestion into **Delta Lake on Azure Data Lake Storage Gen2**, using **PySpark**, and send email summaries with the latest ingested data.